smart-social-contracts/ashoka/README.md

 ## Model Context Protocol (MCP)

-Oshaka supports the Model Context Protocol (MCP), which enables structured interactions between LLMs and external systems.
+ashoka supports the Model Context Protocol (MCP), which enables structured interactions between LLMs and external systems.
 With MCP:

 - LLMs can access external context and tools through standardized messages
 - The protocol provides a consistent way to pass context between the AI and canister systems